-Lee Francis started work as communications manager for the Education Fund in early March 2015.
+Lee Francis started work as communications manager for the Education Fund in early March 2015 and was promoted to his current role in 2018.
 Previously, he worked as editor of the (Hanover) Herald-Progress, a weekly newspaper based in Ashland.
 His tenure there followed a three-year stint in the Northern Neck of Virginia, where he served as managing editor of three weekly newspapers: the Westmoreland News, Northumberland Echo and Northern Neck News.

 Lee graduated in 2006 from James Madison University with a bachelor’s of arts in English.
 Last spring, he completed a graduate degree in multimedia journalism through Virginia Commonwealth University’s Richard T. Robertson School of Media and Culture.